gnithin/Notes/Notes/programming/leetcode.md

 	    if nums[r] == 0:
 	        curr_zeroes += 1

+	    # Shrinking logic
 	    if curr_zeroes > K:
 	        while l <= r and nums[l] != 0:
 	            l += 1
 	        l += 1
 	        curr_zeroes -= 1

 	    max_len = max(max_len, r - l + 1)

 	return max_len
 ```
-- In the above we notice shte while loop.
+- In the above we notice the while loop when shrinking.
 We can remove the while-loop by using a queue.
 The point of the queue is to store the indices of 0s.
 So that whenever the number of 0s go beyond a limit, we can simply pop the queue, and assign l to (q.pop() + 1).
 Like this, some problems will require a hash-table, or a heap.